IC Markets Review 2022

 1. Spread: We take EUR/USD for comparison, the average spread with Standard Account is 0.62 pips.
 The average spread for Raw Spread Account is 0.02 pips.

 This is relatively low compared to the fees of other platforms like FXPesa & Hotforex.

 2. Commissions with Raw Spread Account: The Standard Account comes with no commission.

-The Raw Spread Account has commission of $3.5 per lot per side which is $7 per lot of buy and sell.
-Therefore, customer has a choice of choosing the account.
+The Raw Spread Account has a commission of $3.5 per lot per side which is $7 per lot of buy and sell.
+Therefore, the customer has a choice of choosing the account.
 If customers are comfortable paying a commission, they can opt for the Raw Spread.

 3. Zero Deposit/Withdrawal fees: There is no deposit or withdrawal fee charged by IC Markets.
-This is a positive point from customer’s point of view.
+This is a positive point from the customer’s point of view.

 4. Inactivity fees: There is no inactivity fee charged by IC Markets.
 The customer can trade without any time constraint, without worrying about dormant account fees.

-Overall, IC Markets have very competitive spread with their Standard account.
-The commission with Raw spread account is a bit higher compared to ECN brokers that offer raw spreads, but the spread is very low with this account.
+Overall, IC Markets have a very competitive spread with their Standard account.
+The commission with the Raw spread account is a bit higher compared to ECN brokers that offer raw spreads, but the spread is very low with this account.

 Account Types at IC Markets